Time to short sell your home?

 to find out how Ender & Associates Realty can help.

-Next, determine your closing costs.
-My work in this area means I know to take into account fees such as title report, appraisal, escrow, property taxes, and agent commissions to estimate your final costs upon closing.
+Next, calculate your closing costs.
+My work in this area has taught me to take into account fees such as title report, appraisal, escrow, property taxes, and agent commissions to estimate your final costs at the closing table.

-Finally, call your lender and tell them of your situation.
-They may even have a specific team that deals with short sales.
-Ask about their exact steps.
-Some lenders will be more able to work with you than others.
-They may be able to reduce your loan principal or make other arrangements.
+Finally, contact your lender and tell them of your situation.
+They may even have a specific team that oversees short sales.
+Ask about their exact procedures.
+Some lenders will be more willing to work with you than others.
+They may be able to reduce the amount owed or make other arrangements.
 Your lender will have to approve the final sale.